How to Apply

 If you are applying to HILS affiliated programs, please refer to the HILS application instructions.

-If you wish to be considered for two separate degree programs, you may submit two applications in a single year.
+If you wish to be considered for admission into two separate departments/degree programs, you may submit two applications in a single year.
 Each application must be unique, containing a separate statement of purpose, transcripts, recommendations, and test scores; each application also requires a separate application fee.

-While many of our programs offer multiple areas of study, you may not apply to that program more than once, noting a different area of study in each application.
+While many of our programs offer multiple areas of study, you may not apply to that department/degree program more than once in a single year, noting a different area of study in each application.
 You may only submit up to three applications during the course of your academic career.

-Submission of more than one application to a single program will result in the withdrawal of the second application; application fees are not refundable.
+Submission of more than one application to a single degree program in the same year will result in the withdrawal of the second application; application fees are not refundable.

 Can I enroll in one or two courses, rather than a degree program?